languagetool-org/languagetool/trunk/JLanguageTool/README.txt

  -add more rules, especially agreement stuff
  -add UnpairedQuotesBracketsRule (for pairing "(), [], {}, ��, "", ��, depending on the language)
- -add simple sentence/word complexity test like that: http://www.ooomacros.org/user.php#111318 -use regular expressions and POS tags to create complex suggestions -see "TODO" in the source
+ -add simple sentence/word complexity test like that: http://www.ooomacros.org/user.php#111318 -use regular expressions and POS tags to create complex suggestions (for example, suggesting another grammatical case or a word without an apostrophe) -see "TODO" in the source
  -create abstract SentenceRule and TextRule classes to get rid of reset() method?
   -...